zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 There are no hit points, classes, levels, action economies, tactical grids, fate points, or victory conditions.
 Characters are defined by fictional facts.
 Harm, advantage, danger, equipment, exhaustion, fear, reputation, trust, and opportunity all matter only insofar as they exist inside the fiction and change what can plausibly happen.

 The referee’s role is to keep the world coherent, responsive, and surprising.
 The players’ role is to say what their characters attempt from inside the situation.

+Before play begins, the table should agree on its orientation:

+> We are here to treat the fiction as the shared object of play.
+We will make choices from inside the situation.
+We will let consequences change the world and the characters.
+We will not treat the rules as a tactical puzzle or a way to win.

+Safety tools and content boundaries are covered in section 25.

 ### 2. Materials